 Santorini is known for their cute little towns and blue domes stacked on a hill with amazing cliff-side views of the Aegean Sea.
 They are also known for their beautiful sunsets.
 The views are absolutely breathtaking.
 I was in awe the entire time.
-My boyfriend and I spent four days in Santorini and we loved every minute of it!
+Carl and I spent four days in Santorini and we loved every minute of it!
+In this Santorini, Greece Travel Guide, I will be sharing how to get there, where to stay, restaurant recommendations and the best things to do!

 How to Get to Santorini